CtrlK

 Workflow Clarity

-The multi-step workflow is clearly sequenced with a trackable checklist, explicit validation checkpoints (speaker confirmation, filename confirmation, quality assessment decision point, self-review checklist), and feedback loops (human review iteration pattern with concrete examples of multiple rounds).
-The workflow handles error recovery well with cross-AI comparison verification steps.
+Excellent multi-step workflow with a trackable checklist, clear sequencing (Steps 0-7), explicit validation checkpoints (speaker confirmation, filename confirmation, quality assessment decision point, self-review checklist), and feedback loops (iterate on human feedback, cross-AI comparison verification against transcript).

 3 / 3